thereisonlywe/thereisonlywe-quran/README.md

-### This is a complete, open-source and easy-to-use Quran text API for to be used in Java and Android programming.
-Installation is very straight forward; just add .jar files inside "bin" directory as libraries to your project and you are all set.
+### Installation is very straight forward; just add .jar files inside "bin" directory as libraries to your project and you are all set.
 Below are some examples of usage:
 -----

 **Mushaf:**